Env-byte/react-state-stepper/readme.md

 ## state-stepper

-A simple state stepper component for React, which is manually or timer controled
+A simple state stepper component for React, which is manually or timer controlled

 ### Installation